Pralhad-Nasane/ReTwitterBot/README.md

 <head><h2><align="center">ReTwitterBot Is A Official Tool Made By Me For Termux</h2> </head>

+### Story Behind This Tool :-
++ _I want A Twitter Retweet Bot Which Retweet Tweet According To Hastage_ _I Search A Lot Of Tool In Google But I can't get any Suitable Bot_ _Which run in android.So I decided to make own tool_ _I made This Tool With Python And Bash Script_

 ### Available In

 **🐦ReTwitterBot** works on any of the following operating systems: